Are you looking into bearded dragons and wondering which kind you may want to get?

 What Colors Can A Bearded Dragon Be?

-Bearded dragons can come in a variety of colors, although tan and brown are the most normal colors you see.
+Bearded dragons can come in various colors, although tan and brown are the most typical colors you see.

 Selective breeding can result in different color palettes.

 They turn red, yellow, or white through this process.